 episode see here

 - Alternative Foreign Theme Song: While the Japanese version never had one to begin with, Gammera The Invincible does.
 You can listen to all of its mid-'60s grooviness here.

 - Ambiguous Disorder: Toshio.
-At the very least, he seems to have a great deal of difficulty relating to other human beings, tends to fixate on things, lacks any real sense of self-preservation, and overall seems to have a somewhat shaky grasp on reality — hence his social problems at school, his obsession with turtles, his carrying around a backpack full of rocks the size of his own head in order to "build a house for Gamera," his multiple attempts to get close to Gamera despite the obvious danger in doing so, and his continued insistence that "Gamera is a good turtle" despite the mounting property damage and human death toll resulting from the creature's actions.
+He seems to have a great deal of difficulty relating to other human beings, tends to fixate on things, lacks any real sense of self-preservation, and overall seems to have a somewhat shaky grasp on reality — hence his social problems at school, his obsession with turtles, his carrying around a backpack full of rocks the size of his own head in order to "build a house for Gamera," his multiple attempts to get close to Gamera despite the obvious danger in doing so, and his continued insistence that "Gamera is a good turtle" despite the mounting property damage and human death toll resulting from the creature's actions.

 - Atlantis: The stone tablet that Dr. Hidaka looks at implies that Gamera lived on the lost continent...somehow.